≡ Menu

 But the truth is…

-You’re going to want to do is keep him or her cooped up inside all afternoon.
-Now once your Catahoula has had an opportunity to burn of some of his or her excess energy, what you’re going to find is that they will be a very affectionate, pleasant and gentle companion for the entire family.
+You’re going to want to do is keep them cooped up inside all afternoon.
+Once your Catahoula has had an opportunity to burn some excess energy, you’ll find it a very affectionate, pleasant, and gentle companion for the entire family.

 While also maintaining…

 A healthy skepticism for strangers.
 Which is great!
-So, don’t blame him for it, he has been bred to it.
-Instead if you wish to have your Catahoula more “social” just be sure to expose him or her to plenty of folks while still a puppy so that he or she will grow up to be more confident and non-aggressive to guests later on.
+So, please don’t blame him for it; he has been bred to it.
+Instead, if you wish to have your Catahoula more “social,” just be sure to expose them to plenty of folks while still a puppy so that they will grow up to be more confident and non-aggressive to guests later.

-For those with very small children, Catahoula’s tend to be pretty raucous as puppies.
-So, this dog breed is best avoided if you have very small children, or at the very least, you’ll want to be very careful when your children are around your young Catahoula.
+Catahoulas tend to be pretty raucous as puppies for those with tiny children.
+So, this dog breed is best avoided if you have small children, or at the very least; you’ll want to be very careful when your children are around your young Catahoula.
 That way, once everyone has grown a bit, they’ll all be sure to be best friends later in life.

 Is the Catahoula Leopard Dog Breed Healthy?

-There is still enough of a wild streak in these dogs that they haven’t been over bred just yet, which is why these guys remain one of the “healthiest” breed around.
+There is still enough of a wild streak in these dogs that they haven’t been overbred just yet, which is why these guys remain one of the “healthiest” breeds.
 That said, as is usual with most medium-sized, energetic breeds, they may be prone to suffer from hip dysplasia in their later years.

 And…